shekit/peeqo/README.md

-# Peeqo - Coming soon!
+# Peeqo
-This repo will contain all the code that runs on Peeqo - the only robot in the world to respond entirely through videos and GIFs
+This repo will soon contain all the code that runs on Peeqo - the only robot in the world to respond entirely through videos and GIFs

-You can get a DIY kit to build your own by backing him on Kickstarter
+You can get a DIY kit to build your own by backing him on Kickstarter -